visualcookie/cardia/README.md

    bun run dev
    ```

-7. Open [http://localhost:3000](http://localhost:3000) in your browser to access Bloodpress.
+7. Open [http://localhost:3000](http://localhost:3000) in your browser to access cardia.

 ## TODO